reflectoring/reflectoring.github.io/content/blog/2022/2022-10-17-aop-with-spring.md

 #### @Before
 We can capture the JoinPoint at the `@Before` annotated method which offers us much useful information like the method name, method arguments, and [many more](https://www.eclipse.org/aspectj/doc/released/runtime-api/org/aspectj/lang/JoinPoint.html).
-For example, let's can log the name of the method.
+For example, let's log the name of the method.

 ```java
 @Component